QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/lln_clt.rst

 In conclusion,
 :math:`\mathbf Q \mathbf Y_n \stackrel{d}{\to} \mathbf Q \mathbf Y \sim N(\mathbf 0, \mathbf I)`,
-which is what we aimed to show
+which is what we aimed to show.

-Now we turn to the simulation exercise
+Now we turn to the simulation exercise.

 Our solution is as follows